QuantumBreakz/RAG-CHATBOT/README.md

 ### Modern Web Interface
 - **React Frontend**: Modern, responsive UI built with TypeScript and Tailwind CSS
 - **Real-time Chat Interface**: Streaming responses with typing indicators
+- **Responsive Design**: Sidebar is collapsible on mobile, chat bubbles and input area adapt to all screen sizes, and a floating scroll-to-bottom button appears when needed.
 - **Document Upload**: Drag-and-drop file upload with progress tracking
-- **Conversation Management**: Save, load, export, and delete chat histories
+- **Conversation Management**: Save, load, export, delete, and robustly rename chat histories (renames update everywhere in real time)
-- **Settings Panel**: Configure chunk sizes, overlap, and retrieval parameters
+- **Settings Panel**: Configure chunk sizes and overlap in the frontend, which are respected by the backend for new uploads
+- **Overlay During Streaming**: The chat area is blanked out with a loading overlay while the LLM is generating a response
+- **UI/UX Polish**: Rounded corners, subtle shadows, smooth transitions, and improved spacing throughout
 - **Dark/Light Theme**: Toggle between themes with persistent preferences

 ### Performance & Scalability